-User may preset their own resistance level from 1 to 16 by pressing the UP/DOWN buttons.
+User may preset their own resistance level from 1 to 24 by pressing the UP/DOWN buttons.
 The default resistance level is 1.
-Press MODE to confirm.
-Enter values for TIME, DISTANCE, CALORIES, PULSE, and then press START to begin your workout.
+Press ENTER to confirm.
+Using the UP/DOWN buttons enter values for TIME, DISTANCE, CALORIES, PULSE, and then press START to begin your workout.